Rustic living room ideas suit many types of home regardless of whether they are located in a town, city or the countryside.

 Look to add a rustic undertone to your modern living space with the simple addition of reworked classic design pieces.
 From a skilfully crafted wooden framed rocking chair to a plush button detailed sofa or footstool.
 Choose a cocooning dark colour palette for walls to create an ambient atmosphere.
 Add colours of nature with brick-coloured upholstery and olive green velvet soft furnishings.

-Dress a mantlepiece or console table with lanterns and assorted pillar candles to add a warming glow to enhance the tonal colour palette.
+Dress a mantlepiece or console table with living room lighting ideas like lanterns and assorted pillar candles to add a warming glow to enhance the tonal colour palette.

 Cheat your way to a cosy rustic scheme.
 Fake an exposed brick or stone wall with a clever lookalike wallpaper that will give your scheme instant warmth and texture.
 Carry on the country-house look with plenty of tweed, tartan and wool on furniture and soft furnishings teamed with vintage-style leather armchairs and storage trunks.